Asian shares mixed after China reports slowing growth | WTOP News

 Slowing activity in China, the region’s biggest economy, can chill growth throughout the region.
 Lockdowns and other precautions imposed to combat outbreaks of coronavirus can also worsen shortages of key parts and components, adding to difficulties with shipping and supply chains.

-In Tokyo, the Nikkei 225 advanced 0.7% to 28,318.54 as the government reported machinery orders rose in November as private investment and manufacturing activity improved during a lull in coronavirus outbreaks.
+In Asian trading, Tokyo’s Nikkei 225 advanced 0.7% to 28,333.52 as the government reported machinery orders rose in November as private investment and manufacturing activity improved during a lull in coronavirus outbreaks.
 Shipbuilders orders surged 170%.

 Smaller company stocks also bounced back from an early slide.
 The Russell 2000 index rose 0.1%, to 2,162.46.